-- streamlined processes, including more efficient National Environmental Policy Act (NEPA) compliance review, for renewable energy lease issuance; - identification of Wind Energy Areas (WEAs) followed by information gathering to stimulate investment in Atlantic OCS wind leasing and development; and - processing of OCS energy transmission line proposals on a parallel but separate track from generation projects.
+- Streamlined processes, including more efficient National Environmental Policy Act (NEPA) compliance review, for renewable energy lease issuance; - Identification of Wind Energy Areas (WEAs) followed by information gathering to stimulate investment in Atlantic OCS wind leasing and development; and - Processing of OCS energy transmission line proposals on a parallel but separate track from generation projects.

-This approach will identify as WEAs those areas of the OCS that have high wind energy resource potential and relatively low potential use conflicts.
+Work has begun to identify as WEAs those areas of the OCS that have high wind energy resource potential and relatively low potential use conflicts.
 BOEMRE will then conduct an environmental assessment (EA) to analyze potential impacts associated with issuing leases and conducting site characterization and assessment activities.
 If the EA leads to a finding of no significant impact, we will be able to issue leases and will not have to prepare an environmental impact statement (EIS).
 This will allow developers to acquire leases on an expedited basis and enable them to acquire necessary financing of their projects.
 BOEMRE will conduct a full EIS when the lessee submits a construction and operations plan for review.

 Smart from the Start also calls for enhanced coordination on offshore wind within the federal government.
 The Department of the Interior has led the formation of the Atlantic Offshore Wind Interagency Working Group-which includes executive level officials of DOE, Commerce, Defense, Homeland Security, the Environmental Protection Agency, the Council on Environmental Quality and other federal agencies-to facilitate the sharing of relevant data.
+In response to our January 2011 data call to the Working Group, we received 180 entries from our federal partners.
+BOEMRE will use these data sets when conducting environmental analysis and during the identification and modification of WEAs, and when possible, we will share this data publicly through the Multipurpose Marine Cadastre.